The Secret Life of Pets (franchise): The Secret Life of Pets 2 (2019)

-The Secret Life of Pets 3
+The Secret Life of Pets 3 (TBA)

 In March 2022, in an interview on the podcast The Gary and Kenny Show, Chris Meledandri, CEO of Illumination, stated that a third film is in development.
+Work on the film's script had begun by 2023.

 Short films

 Norman Television (2016)

-Included as a mini-movie on The Secret Life of Pets' home media release, the short focuses around Norman from the film as he wanders the vents of Max's apartment and watches various scenarios of the residents.
+Included as a mini-movie on The Secret Life of Pets home media release, the short focuses around Norman from the film as he wanders the vents of Max's apartment and watches various scenarios of the residents.

 Weenie (2016)

-Included as the second mini-movie on The Secret Life of Pets' home media release, it features a world of anthropomorphic sausages in which the Mayor shows a little sausage named Timmy how great it is to be a weenie.
+Included as the second mini-movie on The Secret Life of Pets home media release, it features a world of anthropomorphic sausages in which the Mayor shows a little sausage named Timmy how great it is to be a weenie.

 Super Gidget (2019)

-Included as a mini-movie on The Secret Life of Pets 2's home media release, the plot focuses on Gidget imagining herself as a superhero and saving Max from an army of squirrels.
+Included as a mini-movie on The Secret Life of Pets 2s home media release, the plot focuses on Gidget imagining herself as a superhero and saving Max from an army of squirrels.

 Video games

 The Secret Life of Pets: Unleashed

 A free-to-play mobile game developed by Electronic Arts, titled The Secret Life of Pets: Unleashed, was released in summer 2016.
-It was a match-3 game which featured the characters as one has its own level.
-In the game the players could combine different toys to earn points.
-The game was removed from the App Store and Google Play Store on May 22, 2017, the same day as Minions Paradise.
+It was a tile-matching game which featured the characters as one has its own level.
+In the game, players could combine different toys to earn points.
+The game, along with Minions Paradise, were both removed from the App Store and Google Play Store on May 22, 2017, the day Illumination and Electronic Arts' partnership had ceased.

 Theme park attraction

 In April 2019, Universal Studios Hollywood announced a new dark ride attraction entitled The Secret Life of Pets: Off the Leash! which was set to open on March 27, 2020, but the opening was postponed indefinitely due to the COVID-19 pandemic.
 The attraction eventually opened on April 16, 2021.

-The ride's queue is themed after Katie's apartment, and features animatronics of Max and Duke explaining the ride's plot, which involves the park guests, now "transformed into puppies," getting ready to be adopted.
+The ride's queue is themed after Katie's apartment, and features animatronics of certain characters such as Max, Duke, and Snowball, explaining the ride's plot, which involves the park guests, now “transformed into puppies”, getting ready to be adopted.
 The ride itself is a highly immersive dark ride with a wide assortment of special effects and over 60 animatronics of characters from the franchise.
 Riders exit through the gift shop, themed to a pet adoption center.
 Outside the building's exit, guests can chat with a live-voiced animatronic of Snowball, similar to the meet-and-greet animatronic Donkey from Shrek that is located in several Universal Parks.